s0rta/dsw-site/README.md

 #### Running Tests

-You will need to use an older verison of Firefox to run the tests since newer versions of Firefox are incompatible with Selenium.
-The CI suite specifies Firefox 46, which you can install with Brew Cask:
+You will need Firefox and Geckodriver to run the tests, which you can install with Homebrew:

 ```
-brew tap goldcaddy77/homebrew-firefox
+brew cask install firefox

-brew cask install firefox-46
+brew install geckodriver
 ```

 Run `rake db:test:prepare` to set up your test database.